MIS-SOLD MORTGAGES — TIME TO RECLAIM YOUR POWER!

-Listen — mortgages are huge deals.
-But too many get trapped in deals that don’t fit, with hidden fees and sneaky terms that can wreck your financial game.
-If your mortgage feels like a trap, it’s time to fight back and get what’s yours.
+Mortgages are massive commitments, but too many people get trapped in deals that don’t fit — hidden fees, sneaky terms, and confusing clauses can wreck your financial plans.
+If your mortgage feels like a trap, it’s time to fight back and reclaim what’s yours.

 “A mortgage must be affordable and suitable.
 Anything less?
 That’s on the lender.”